Mola Adebisi

 Ademola Oluwatosin Adetumbo Adebisi (born 15 February 1973) is a German television personality and presenter.
 He has also ventured into acting, singing, dancing and amateur car racing.

 Mola Adebis was born in Uelzen to parents from Nigeria and grew up in Solingen.
 From 1993 to 2004, he was a presenter of a number of shows on the music television channel VIVA Germany.

+Personal life

-He now lives in Solingen.
+He lives in Solingen and has one kid with his wife Adelina Zilai.